-recovery of data changes made since a given point in
+recovery—that is, recovery of data changes made since a

-time—is performed after restoring a full backup that
+given point in time—is performed after restoring a full

-returns the server to its state when the backup was made.
+backup that returns the server to its state when the backup was

-Performing point-in-time recovery of MySQL Cluster tables with
+made.
+Performing point-in-time recovery of NDB Cluster tables

-MySQL Cluster and MySQL Cluster Replication can be accomplished
+with NDB Cluster and NDB Cluster Replication can be accomplished

 using a native